prikhoda-natalia/stickypixel/src/_team/chris.md

 published: true
 ---

-Founder and our Digital Director, Chris is responsible for the development and operations of the business.
-With a background in Technology and Business Development, Chris has not only the expertise to successfully build your digital project, but also a keen understanding of what is most important for our customers.
+With a background in technology and business development, Chris has not only the expertise to successfully build your digital project, but also a keen understanding of what is most important for our customers.
+He wrote his first 'code' on a BBC Basic computer; some games from a programming book and has been building websites since 2000 (the normal story of building one for his band!).
+His passion for design has always played an important part of his life and was often drawing cars and dreaming of being an industrial designer at school.

-Chris' passion for design and creativity comes primarily from years of writing and playing rock music but also 'coding' games from books on BBC Basic computers.
+After cultivating his creativity through years of writing music and playing in hard rock bands, the web is now the perfect outlet to bring together his experience.
+In his role as designer / developer, he specialises in front-end builds, style guides and user interaction using HTML, CSS, JavaScript, SASS, LESS, Angular, jQuery, Jekyll, Twig, WordPress, PHP, Greensock (animations), Grunt, Gulp etc.